The right solution for where you are right now.

 Does KShep Creative work with our existing materials?

 Yes.
-I can audit, adapt, and elevate what you have—streamlining content, improving accessibility, and aligning to goals.
+I can audit, adapt, and elevate what you have.
+That includes streamlining content, improving accessibility, and aligning everything to your goals.
 I can also work with you to develop content, even if you have few existing materials, as long as I have access to a subject-matter expert.

 What is expected from the client?